tracel-ai/cubecl/cubecl-book/src/language-support/trait.md

 }
 ```

 Associated types are also supported.
-Let say you want to create a series from a sum.
+Let's say you want to create a series from a sum.

 ```rust
 #[cube]